Operational Efficiency

 Before and after model introduction: impact on stockout and overstock

-Both overstock and stockout could be reliably converted into a monetary value.
-Thus, our client was able to observe tangible improvements to their profits.
+Since both overstock and stockout could be reliably converted into a monetary value, our client observed tangible improvements to their profits.

-We found that segmenting the data between "normal" and "celebration" days enabled our client to efficiently direct its production efforts the most.
-Products that had sufficient historical data available and in the "normal" day segment had the highest degree of confidence in the predictions.
-We observed a mean error of only 17% in this category.
+Segmenting the data between "normal" and "celebration" days allowed the company to direct production efforts more efficiently.
+Products with sufficient historical data in the "normal" day segment showed the highest prediction confidence, with a mean error of less than 20%.

 Conclusion